 David’s book Administrative Law and the Administrative Court in Wales was published by the University of Wales Press in 2016.

-David is an expert contributor to Atkin’s Court Forms for the Administrative Court Forms, Vol.1, 2016 ed and the forthcoming 2019 edition.
+David is an expert contributor to Atkin’s Court Forms for the Administrative Court Forms, Vol.1, 2016 and 2019 editions.

 David co-wrote the Administrative Court Judicial Review Guide in 2016 and 2017 with Mrs Justice Whipple and Mr Justice Lewis.

 David is an expert contributor for Lexis Nexis PSL.

 David has written a number of articles on public, administrative, and criminal law, including:

 “An Administrative Law Code for Wales: Benefits to Reap and Obstacles to Overcome” Statute Law Review